-Dr. Peter Graf is a professor of psychology and a cognitive scientist at the University of British Columbia.
+Dr. Peter Graf is a cognitive scientist and professor emeritus at the University of British Columbia.

 Research interests include: